-All students with a disability or significant ongoing illness in UCD have the opportunity to receive relevant academic and/or exam supports.
-To receive these supports students are invited to complete a needs assessment with UCD Access & Lifelong Learning.
+All students with a disability or significant ongoing illness in UCD have the opportunity to receive relevant reasonable accommodations or supports.
+These supports may include academic supports such as awareness supports for your lecturers and/or exam supports such as extra time for exams (10 minutes per hour).
+To receive these supports students are invited to complete a short meeting called Needs Assessment with UCD Access & Lifelong Learning.

-Show/hide contentOpenClose All
+Show/hide content Open Close All

-Follow these two steps to register:
+Follow these three steps to arrange supports:

-- Make an appointment by e-mailing firstname.lastname@example.org.
-You will then be asked to complete a short form on SIS Web and upload your documents there.
+- Make an appointment by emailing firstname.lastname@example.org.
+You will then be asked to complete a short form on SISWeb and upload your documents there.

-International students should note that the supports available through your home institutions may be different to those available in UCD.
+International students should note that the supports available through your home institutions may be different from those available in UCD.
 It is important to note that the extra time available to students with disabilities in timed exams in UCD is 10 minutes per hour.

 If you have availed of temporary exam supports these will be removed in the weeks following your exams - you will need to contact us to request a Needs Assessment appointment to avail of ongoing disability supports, including exam supports.